China says only it has right to monitor air pollution

 Chinese Foreign Ministry spokesman Liu Weimin called on foreign diplomatic missions to respect China's laws and regulations and to stop issuing the readings, "especially over the Internet".

-"If the foreign embassies want to collect this kind of information for their own staff and diplomats, I think it's up to them," Liu told reporters.
+"If the foreign embassies want to collect this kind of information for their own staff and diplomats, I think it's no problem," Liu told reporters.
 "They can't release this information to the outside world."

 The U.S. embassy acknowledges on its website (beijing.usembassy-china.org.cn) that its equipment cannot be relied upon for general monitoring, saying "citywide analysis cannot be done ... on data from a lone machine".